starflowered/Memory_Matching_Game/README.md

 5. Click on "Build And Run", select the "root/Assets/Build" folder, give the application a name and click on "Save"\
 	&rarr; if you do not have a "root/Assets/Build" folder, create one (naming is important)

 # ISSUES

+### Errors after cloning repository and integrating Vuforia:

+**Please Enter Safe Mode when Unity suggests so, then do the following:**

+1. Make sure that you have a file called "com.ptc.vuforia.engine-10.15.4.tgz" inside you "root/Packages" folder
+	- If not, please ask a team member so they can send it to you
+	- Otherwise open a new Unity project and follow the Vuforia steps, then copy the file into this project
+2. Close and reopen the project in Unity (it should not suggest safe mode anymore)

+**If entering safe mode was not suggested by Unity:**

+1. Delete root/Packages/packages-lock.json
+2. Go back to Unity and let it recreate it
+3. Delete root/Packages/manifest.json
+4. Go back to Unity and let it recreate it

+**IMPORTANT: DO NOT DELETE BOTH FILES AT THE SAME TIME**

 ### Phone cannot be found: